dennisppaul/an-economic-perspective-on-interaction-design/README.md

 - grants for individual projects ( e.g eyebeam residency, edith-russ-haus, schloss solitude )
 - selling works ( to individuals, institutions or collectors ( mäzene ) )
 - paid exhibitions
-- curator for exhibitions ( e.g institutions, festivals )
+- curator for exhibitions ( e.g in institutions, at festivals )
 - running a gallery
 - joining *unions* ( or similar ) to get access to *cultural funding* ( e.g *becoming* a composer to get access to music funding )